jessicafransson/bake-me-a-cake/README.md

 ## User stories

-Following is a list of my user stories and it can also be found [here] (https://github.com/jessicafransson/bake-me-a-cake/issues).
+Following is a list of my user stories and it can also be found here: (https://github.com/jessicafransson/bake-me-a-cake/issues).

 ### EPIC | Navigation
 - As a User I can immediately understand the website's purpose so that I know if it's what I'm looking for.